SophiePotts/PBVS/README.md

 **minimal working example**

-+ gives a minimum working example of the two algorithms AIC-boost and CV-boost
++ gives a minimal working example of the two algorithms AIC-boost and CV-boost
 	+ load the two algorithms from their R files
 	+ write function, that simulates data of different structures (see Chapter "simulation" in the article)
 	+ use function to simulate three different types of data sets